everythingshyam/the-office-store/Project.md

 ### In Progress

--   The Hero Section
+-   Adding more sections to the landing page

 ### To Start Working On

--   Adding more sections to the landing page
+-   The Hero Section (slideshow part)

 -   Viewing Cart and Checking Out